The mere fact that the ram

 "He came to the ram with the two horns,

-which I had seen standing on the bank of the river, and he ran at him in his mighty wrath.
+which I had seen standing on the bank of the canal

 "I saw him come close to the ram, and

-power to stand before him, but he cast him down to the ground and trampled upon him; and
+power to stand before him, but he cast him down to the ground and trampled on him.

 there was no one who could rescue the ram from his power.

-exceedingly; but when he was strong the great horn was broken, and instead of it there
+became exceedingly great; but when he was strong, the great horn was broken, and instead of it there

 came up four conspicuous horns toward the four winds of heaven."